 How long time it takes before these symptoms are gone varies from one individual to another.

-Primary lactose intolerance in children is the most common form and the reason is that the body sometimes after early childhood, doesn't or makes less of the enzyme laktase which split/digests lactose.
+The reason is that the body sometimes after early childhood, doesn't make or makes less of the enzyme lactase that is digesting lactose.

-The ability to continue to make the enzyme laktase after childhood varies and is decided hereditary in each individual.
+The ability to continue to make the enzyme lactase after childhood varies and is decided hereditary in each individual.

 When the mucous membrane is healed, the child can eat lactose again.

-Sometimes it is enough with some extra calcium in the form of a tablet, if the child doesn't eat milk products due to lactose intolerance.
+Sometimes it's enough with some extra calcium in the form of a tablet, if the child doesn't eat milk products due to lactose intolerance.